Food Safety and Standards Authority of India

 In 2021, with the aim of benefitting industries involved in manufacturing, handling, packaging and selling of food items, FSSAI decided to grant perpetual licenses to restaurants and food manufacturers on the condition that they file their returns every year.

 Food Safety and Standards Authority of India License or Registration is required for any food business in India that manufactures, stores, transports, or distributes food.
 Depending on the size and nature of the company, FSSAI registration or license may be required.

 History

 FSSAI was established on 5 September 2008 under Food Safety and Standards Act, 2006 which was operationalized in year 2006.
-The FSSAI consists of a chairperson & 22 members.
+The FSSAI consists of a chairperson and 22 members.
 The FSSAI is responsible for setting standards for food so that there is one body to deal with and no confusion in the minds of consumers, traders, manufacturers, and investors.
 Ministry of Health & Family Welfare, Government of India is the Administrative Ministry of Food Safety and Standards Authority of India.
 The following are the statutory powers that the FSS Act, 2006 gives to the Food Safety and Standards Authority of India (FSSAI).